 Japan Airlines business class offers one of the most comfortable ways to travel from selected Australian cities to Japan.
 Operating its Dreamliner aircraft between Melbourne / Sydney and Tokyo, JAL business class is renowned for offering an award winning business ‘sky-suite’ and an extremely high standard of hospitality and service.

-Recently, I had the opportunity to road test the JAL Dreamliner business class suite from Tokyo to Melbourne with a friend, and it didn’t disappoint.
-Read on for an in-depth review.
+Recently, I had the opportunity to road test the JAL Dreamliner business class suite from Tokyo to Melbourne, and it didn’t disappoint.
+Read on for an in-depth review of this fabulous product.

 Booking my Japan Airlines business class flight

 Japan Airlines is a OneWorld partner airline, and award space can now be booked online via the Qantas website.
-While JAL flights are certainly one of the best ways to use Qantas points, I instead opted to book my flight via the American Airlines Aadvantage program.
+While Japan Airlines flights are certainly one of the best ways to use Qantas points, I instead opted to book my flight via the American Airlines Aadvantage program.

 I paid just 40,000 American Airlines points, plus minimal taxes for my seat.
 Had I booked this flight directly with Qantas, I would have forked out a sizeable 78,000 points plus considerably higher taxes.

 It’s not possible to earn American Airlines Aadvantage miles directly with an Australian credit card.
-However, as we’ve previously written about here, Aadvantage miles can be obtained via the Starwood Preferred Guest program (though a full merger with Marriott Rewards is looming).
+However, Aadvantage miles can be obtained via the Marriott Rewards hotel loyalty program.
 Aadvantage points can also be purchased directly from American Airlines.

 Visiting the Japan Airlines Sakura First Class Lounge